DiogoSGouveia/MobileProjects/README.md

 - **Kotlin Apps**: Projects developed using Kotlin for native Android development.
 This folder contains apps built specifically for the Android platform.

-- **React Native Apps**: A set of cross-platform mobile apps created using React Native and JavaScript/TypeScript, showcasing my experience with the popular React ecosystem.
+- **React Native Apps**: A set of cross-platform mobile apps created using React Native and JavaScript/TypeScript, showcasing my experience with the famous React ecosystem.

 ## Finished Projects
 - **React Native** - Uber App